busy-human/vue-firebase-auth-plugins/README.md

     }

 Likewise, this also means that when the user is logged out the model will be cleared and userModelChanged will be called to indicate the model is gone.

+### onCheckedForSession

+You can call onCheckedForSession with a callback that will execute right after the router has resolved to a new route based on the status of the user.
+This will usually mean the login is visible or the screen the user had initially typed into their browser will load if they're logged in.